russellballestrini/russell.ballestrini.net/content/2017-03-23-selenium-grid-on-kubernetes.rst

  minikube service selenium-grid --url

-You may open this URI in a web browser
+You may open this URI in a web browser.

 Selenium Hub Overlearning
 --------------------------------